Telephone 01206 845794/01206 835155

-From September 2017, children of working parents across the country will be entitled to an extra 570 hours per year.
-Many families will be able to claim 1140 hours of free childcare per year or 30 hours per term-time week for each of their 3 or 4 year-olds.
+Children of working parents across the country became entitled to an extra 570 hours per year.
+Many families can claim 1140 hours of free childcare per year or 30 hours per term-time week for each of their 3 or 4 year-olds.

 This means each child will get 30 hours of free childcare per week if you choose to take it during school term time, or 22.8 hours per week if you choose to ‘stretch’ your entitlement across 50 weeks of the year.

 The Government hopes that additional free childcare will support working parents who are struggling with childcare costs to stay in their jobs, and that parents who are currently out of work will be able to take up employment.

 As with the existing 15 hours entitlement for 3 and 4 year olds, children become eligible for the additional 15 hours at the start of the school term after their third birthday.

 Eligibility for the free entitlement will include households where:

 Copy and paste this link to the Gov.uk page for further information on how to apply...

 Access to the childcare service as a parent or childcare provider